sjb-ch1mp/jetfreq/README.txt

 5. vim jetfreq.py
 6. [change shebang line to point to the python executable (most likely /usr/bin/python2.7)]
 7. chmod +x jetfreq.py

-Description:

-jetfreq.py uses the Carbon Black Response API to search for all instances of a given process and conduct frequency analysis on its associated events (by default modloads only).
-It can also be run in 'by_modload' mode in which a given modload is searched for and all processes that spawn it are returned.

 Usage: